 The following contracts are invitation only by email requests from our office.
-Once invited, the following contracts may be executed on-line with a digital signature, once executed on-line, you will need to print, sign and mail the completed contract to finalize the process.
-The contract is valid after our review and signature on our end.
+Once invited, the following contracts may be executed on-line with a digital signature.
+The contract is valid only after our review and counter signature on our end.
+We then create a Google drive and place your finalized contract in the legal folder.

 Licensing and Distribution Contract Form Here (initiate a contract)